lycus/mci/docs/instruction_set.rst

 allocated memory or has never been allocated in the first place), undefined behavior occurs.

-The source register must be any pointer-like type (that is, a pointer, an array, or a vector).
+The source register must be a pointer.

 mem.gcalloc
 -----------